-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 renderFile method from Pug to render the note template with the data we just received from our model.

-Setting the note view: read function
+Setting the Note View:

 When we enter a note page, we should get the note template with the content of our note.
 To do this, we have to replace the

-reply(result); line with this:
+return note; line with this:

-description: result.description
+description: note.description

 });

-As with the home page, we select a view as the first parameter and the data that we are going to use as the second one.
+As with the home page, we select a view as the first parameter and the data that we’re going to use as the second one.

-Setting the note view: update function
+Setting the Note View:

-Every time we update a note, we will reply similarly to when we create new notes.
+Every time we update a note, we’ll reply similarly to when we create new notes.
 Replace the

-reply(result); line with the following code:
+update function with the following code:

 // Generate a new note with the updated data

-Path.join(__dirname, '../views/components/note.pug'),
+Path.join(__dirname, "../views/components/note.pug"),

 {